 In American usage, commas and periods should be "inside" (to the left of) closing quotation marks.
-Why?
-Because they look funny hanging out there all by themselves.
 This option puts them where they belong.
 British users will disagree and can select the option to fix commas and periods that are inside quotation marks.